Suzy Favor Hamilton

-Suzy Favor Hamilton (born August 8, 1968) is an American former middle-distance runner.
+Suzy Favor Hamilton (born August 8, 1968) is an American former middle-distance runner and escort.
 She competed in the 1992, 1996, and 2000 Summer Olympics.

 Early life and education

 Suzy Favor was born in 1968 to Conrad and Rachel (Skundberg) Favor in Stevens Point, Wisconsin.
 She graduated from the University of Wisconsin–Madison in 1991.

 Career

 Running

 Favor began running at age nine.
 She attended and competed at Stevens Point Area Senior High, graduating in 1986.
 She was the US Junior Record Holder at 1500m and won 3 National Junior Titles in High School.
 She was named by Scholastic Sports magazine as one of the top 100 High School Athletes of the Century and was inducted into the US National High School Sports Hall of Fame in 2010.

 At the University of Wisconsin, she won the Honda Cup and Babe Zaharias Awards for Top Female Collegiate Athlete in the country.
 She was named by the Big Ten Conference as the top Female Athlete in Conference History.
 Coached by Peter Tegen, she became one of the top middle-distance runners in the US in the 1990s.
 She won a record nine NCAA championships, 32 Big-Ten championships and a silver medal in the 1989 World University Games.
 She won four USA Outdoor Track and Field Championships and three USA Indoor Track and Field Championships all in the 1500 meters.

 In 1990, she won the Honda Sports Award as the nation's best female collegiate track and field athlete.
 In 1991, she won the Honda Sports Award in the top female cross country runner category.
 In addition, she was awarded the Honda-Broderick Cup, given to the nation's best overall female collegiate athlete.

 In 1991 and 1992, Favor was a volunteer assistant cross country coach at Pepperdine University in Malibu, California.